Language learning tip #1: Focus on conversation

 - Language learning is a fairly personal process — everyone naturally learns some words or topics easier than others, therefore a class is not going to be able to address each student’s personal needs as well or in a timely fashion

-Tip to hack languages 5: Follow what keeps you motivated
+Tip to hack Italian #5: Follow what keeps you motivated

 Even if you’re totally excited about this new language learning journey you’ve embarked on, at some point or another, chances are studying this new language is going to feel like a chore.

-My advice is to incorporate your studies into things you’re already interested in:
+My advice to learn Italian is to incorporate your studies into things you’re already interested in:

 - Blogs are good learning tools because they’re usually written in a very colloquial way.